tedneward/Azgaarnoth/Classes/Feats.md

 * When you make an opportunity attack with the weapon, you have advantage on the attack roll.

+## Blood Crazed
+*Prerequisite: Gnoll, Con 13+*

+When in the depths of pain and madness you gain a savage strength.

+* When suffering enough damage to be 50% or less of your normal hit points, you gain a +2 morale bonus to damage.

 ## Bountiful Luck
 *Prerequisite: Halfling*